Erik Jonsson School of Engineering & Computer Science

 The MS-SEM program is designed to be flexible to accommodate different student backgrounds, allowing students to pick up areas in which they are deficient, while still guaranteeing core competency in systems engineering and systems management.
 This program has both a thesis and a non-thesis option.
 All part-time MS-SEM students will be assigned initially to the non-thesis option.
 Those wishing to elect the thesis option may do so by obtaining the approval of a faculty thesis supervisor.

 The MS-SEM degree requires a total of 36 semester credit hours consisting of 12 courses in the non-thesis option or 10 courses plus six semester credit hours of thesis credit for the thesis option.
 All students must have an academic advisor and an approved degree plan.
 Courses taken without advisor approval will not count toward the 36 semester credit hour requirement.
 Successful completion of the approved course of studies leads to the MS-SEM degree.
-Please also note that the University's general degree requirements are discussed elsewhere in the graduate catalog.
+Please also note that the university's general degree requirements are discussed elsewhere in the graduate catalog.

-An alternative to 36 semester credit hours required for the MS-SEM degree, would be the completion of a minimum of 30 semester credit hours of graduate level lecture courses, with a grade of B- or better in each of the required core courses (see below), six semester credit hours of a combination of master's research (SYSM 6V70) and thesis (SYSM 6V90), submitted to the graduate school, and a formal public defense of the thesis.
+An alternative to 36 semester credit hours required for the MS-SEM degree, would be the completion of a minimum of 30 semester credit hours of graduate level lecture courses, with a grade of B- or better in each of the required core courses (see Course Requirements), six semester credit hours of a combination of master's research (SYSM 6V70) and thesis (SYSM 6V90), submitted to the graduate school, and a formal public defense of the thesis.

 Students enrolled in the thesis option should meet with individual faculty members to discuss research opportunities and to choose a research advisor during the first or second semester that the student is enrolled.
 After the second semester of study, course selection should be made in consultation with the research advisor.
 Part-time students are encouraged to enroll in only one course during their first semester and in no more than two courses during any semester they are also working full-time.